Sam4000133/taskflow-pro/README.md

 - **Comments**: Collaborative task discussion
 - **Responsive Design**: Desktop-first with mobile support
 - **Health Monitoring**: Comprehensive health check endpoint

+## Role-Based Access Control

+TaskFlow Pro implements role-based access control with two user types:

+### Admin Users
+- View all tasks in the system
+- Create tasks and assign them to any user
+- Edit and delete any task
+- Access all filters including assignee filter
+- Full dashboard statistics for all tasks

+### Regular Users
+- View only tasks they created or are assigned to
+- Create tasks (automatically assigned to themselves)
+- Edit only their own tasks
+- Cannot assign tasks to other users
+- Dashboard statistics only for their tasks

 ## Tech Stack